boucher/docker-mongo-local-replicaset/README.md

   - db3: `27003`

 #### DATA
-The container will create volumes, but you can mount them to your host at these paths:
+The container will create one volume at `/data`, but you can mount one or more to your host at these paths:

   - db1: `/data/db1` [primary]
   - db2: `/data/db2`